 9999 0 0 1

-ForestType_TimeSinceDisturbance
+DisturbedForestType_TimeSinceDisturbance

-Using ‘ForestType_TimeSinceDisturbance’ for the SuitabilityType utilizes a reclassification scheme to identify the dominant forest type at the time of the last disturbance, and a matrix of forest types and times since disturbance to determine suitability values.
-The keywords ‘ReclassCoefficients’, ‘ForestTypeTable’, ‘SuitabilityTable’, and either ‘DisturbanceTable’ identify the start of each input type.
+Using ‘DisturbedForestType_TimeSinceDisturbance’ for the SuitabilityType utilizes a reclassification scheme to identify the dominant forest type at the time of the last disturbance, and a matrix of disturbed forest types and times since disturbance to determine suitability values.
+The keywords ‘ReclassCoefficients’, ‘ForestTypeTable’, ‘SuitabilityTable’, and ‘DisturbanceTable’ identify the start of each input type.

 ReclassCoefficients